interactive-matter/TMC26XStepper/README.rst

 * microPlyer 16-to-256 μStep multiplyer
 * full protection and diagnostics

-This makes the TMC262 a bit harder to use than other stepper motor but much more versatile.
+This makes the TMC262 a bit harder to use than other stepper motors but much more versatile.
-This library resolves all the complicated stuff so taht you can use TMC262 straight away.
+This library resolves all the complicated stuff so that you can use TMC262 straight away.
-Furthermore all the settings are implemented in high level interfaces so that configuring your motor is a breeze.
+Furthermore, all the settings are implemented in high level interfaces so that configuring your motor is a breeze.

 Basic Usage